Although the connection between anemia and cancer isn’t fully understood, treating your anemia can be beneficial for your cancer treatments as well.

-- Chondrosarcoma.
-This cancer occurs in cells that produce cartilage, causing tumors around bones.
+- Chondrosarcoma, which occurs in cells that produce cartilage, causing tumors around bones

-- Ewing’s sarcoma.
-This cancer involves tumors in the soft tissue and nerves surrounding bone.
+- Ewing’s sarcoma, which involves tumors in the soft tissue and nerves surrounding bone

-- Osteosarcoma.
-Rare, but the most common type of bone cancer, this cancer causes bones to become weak and easily broken.
-It more commonly affects teenagers and young adults.
+- Osteosarcoma, which is the most common type of bone cancer, causes bones to become weak and easily broken, and more commonly affects teenagers and young adults